anisul-Islam/react-documentation-master/README.md

 #### [Adding unique key to each child](https://youtu.be/Dj7ynTdhy1Q)

-we need to map each children of list uniquly so that react can identify them wor properly.Keys are unique. we can use same keys for JSX nodes in different arrays.
+we need to map each children of list uniquely so that react can identify them wor properly.Keys are unique. we can use same keys for JSX nodes in different arrays.

 - Where I can find key?